A Closer Look at the Rasmussen University – Lake Elmo/Woodbury Campus

-- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).4
+- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).4

-- Master of Science in Nursing (MSN): The Master of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).4
+- Master of Science in Nursing (MSN): The Master of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).4

-Students can also enroll in any of Rasmussen College’s online programs through the Lake Elmo/Woodbury campus and have access to on-campus support.
+Students can also enroll in any of Rasmussen University’s online programs through the Lake Elmo/Woodbury campus and have access to on-campus support.

 What resources and support services are offered at the Lake Elmo/Woodbury campus?

 The campus features dedicated study areas that encourages students to utilize.
 The Learning Commons is a quiet space, equipped with computers that students can use for doing homework or studying.
 The Student Commons is a more collaborative, social environment with round tables and couches for students to kick back and interact with one another.
 The campus also has a computer lab that is available to students and is used for classes.

 Each of the Health Sciences programs has its own lab for students to learn and make decisions in real-world scenarios.
 These include the Radiologic Technology lab, Medical Assisting lab and Medical Lab Technician lab.

 “Our students tend to say we’re very welcoming and that faculty and staff will do anything to help them out.
 We have great relationships with our work study students and consider them part of our team,” Sagert says.
 “We truly are a culture of inclusiveness.”

 How is the Lake Elmo/Woodbury campus involved in the local community?